-The District is currently in the process of determining how it will provide instruction in the fall.
-The District has provided a draft reopening plan to the State Education Department, which is reviewing such plan.
+While the impacts of COVID-19 on the global, federal, State and local economy cannot be predicted with any certainty, the pandemic could have a significant adverse effect on the District's finances.

-While the impacts of COVID-19 on the global, federal, State and local economy cannot be predicted with any certainty, the pandemic will almost certainly have a significant adverse effect on the District's finances.
-If the State has a further budget shortfall as stated above, there may be a delay and/or reduction in the State aid that was anticipated to be received by the District, which would have a negative impact on the District's finances and operations.
 The District is continuing to monitor this situation and will attempt to mitigate any such adverse effects through program cuts or staffing reductions, as needed.